ipasimulator/ipasim/docs/porting.md

 ## Creating UWP `.dll` project

 So, an alternative and better approach is to create an UWP `.dll` project in Visual Studio, adding the original source code files into it and finally creating our own stub functions which will do what makes sense for our application.

+## Comments in code

+When porting code by copying it (or cloning from a remote repository, etc.), we add comments prefixed with `[port]` to indicate that those are our comments.
+And all changes to the source code are described by nearby comments prefixed with `[port] CHANGE:`.